erennkose/erennkose/README.md

 - 👋 Hi, I’m @erennkose
 - 👀 I’m interested in programming,basketball and AI
-- 🌱 I’m currently learning C and Python languages
+- 🌱 I’m learned C and Java languages
-- 📫 How to reach me: erenwkose@gmail.com
+- 📫 How to reach me: erenwkose@gmail.com or erenkosee471@gmail.com